h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 ### Challenge

 The final step in building the custom transformer recipe is to upload the custom recipe to Driverless AI and check that it passes the **acceptance test**.
-If your recipe is not passing the Driverless AI’s acceptance test, see  [Task 5: Troubleshooting](https://training.h2o.ai/products/tutorial-3b-build-your-own-custom-recipe-tutorial).
+If your recipe is not passing the Driverless AI’s acceptance test, see  [Task 5: Troubleshooting](https://training.h2o.ai/products/self-paced-course-3b-build-your-own-custom-recipe).

 Take the new custom **SumTransformer** and test it in a dataset of your choice.

 **Note:** The dataset needs to have more than three quantitative columns that can be added together

-If you have questions on how to upload the transformer recipe to Driverless AI, see  [“Get Started with Open Source Custom Recipes Tutorial - Task 3: Recipe: Transformer”](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial).
+If you have questions on how to upload the transformer recipe to Driverless AI, see  [Get Started with Open Source Custom Recipes - Task 3: Recipe: Transformer](https://training.h2o.ai/products/self-paced-course-3a-get-started-with-open-source-custom-recipes).

 ### References